Tsovinar2000/taxi_trips_ETL/README.md

 **Data storage:** After batch processing data is stroed in data warehouse.
 I used BigQuery, for further analysis and reporting.

-**Analytics and reporting:** For this This component I used Looker Studio.
+**Analytics and reporting:** For this component I used Looker Studio.

 ![App Screenshot](https://www.linkpicture.com/q/Screen-Shot-2023-04-30-at-6.16.09-PM.png)